Embedding-based Music Emotion Recognition Using Composite Loss: Introduction

-To sum up, this paper contains the following three main contributions: Firstly, we propose a cross-modal music emotion recognition approach CMER-CL that can work with both general and specific emotions since it uses the continuous model of emotions to obtain embeddings of emotions, and its embedding space maintains not only similar music samples and emotions close to each other but also dissimilar music samples and emotions far away.
-Thus, the embedding space serves as a bridge between music samples and emotions and offers \textit{bidirectional music emotion recognition} as a by-product of CMER-CL.
-In other words, we can perform not only \textit{Music to Emotion} (M2E) to detect emotions expressed in specific music samples but also \textit{Emotion to Music} (E2M) to identify music samples matching a specific emotion.
-Secondly, we propose a new composite loss combining CCA and KL divergence to take into account emotional uncertainty.
-Finally, we perform extensive experiments on two benchmark datasets, the MediaEval Database for Emotional Analysis in Music~(DEAM) dataset~\cite{DEAM} and the PMEmo dataset~\cite{PMEmo}.
-More specifically, we demonstrate not only the superiority of CMER-CL over one-way M2E baselines, but also the effectiveness of the proposed composite loss function.
-In addition, a detailed analysis of recognition results is performed to show that CMER-CL can robustly recognise samples with high similarity to the query as input.
+To sum up, this paper contains the following three main contributions: Firstly, we propose EMER-CL that can work with both general and specific emotions since it uses the continuous model of emotions to obtain embeddings of emotions, and the embedding space maintains not only associated music samples and emotions close to each other but also non-associated ones far away.
+The embedding space serves as a bridge between music samples and emotions and offers bidirectional MER as a by-product of EMER-CL.
+Secondly, we propose a new composite loss combining the CCA and KL-divergence losses to take into account the emotional uncertainty.
+Finally, we perform extensive experiments on two benchmark datasets, MediaEval Database for Emotional Analysis in Music~(DEAM)~\cite{DEAM} and PMEmo~\cite{PMEmo}.
+We demonstrate the effectiveness of EMER-CL over regression baselines not relying on embeddings, of the composite loss over other alternatives and of the features learned by EMER-CL relatively to the state-of-the-art MER methods.
+In addition, detailed analysis of EMER-CL results reveals that reasonable recognition is robustly attained even in cases of mis-recognition.

 This paper is organised as follows: Section~\ref{sec:related_work} reviews the literature of exsting MER approaches grouped into several categories.
-Section~\ref{sec:method} describes details of our CMER-CL approach, and Section~\ref{sec:result} reports the experimental results showing the effectiveness of our CMER-CL approach through the comparison with baseline approaches.
-In addition, Section~\ref{sec:detail_analysis} show the detailed analysis of recognition results.
+Section~\ref{sec:method} details our EMER-CL and Section~\ref{sec:result} reports the experimental results demonstrating its effectiveness.
+Detailed analysis of recognition results by EMER-CL is conducted in Section~\ref{sec:detail_analysis}.
 Finally, Section~\ref{sec:conclusion} presents the conclusion and our future work.
+In addition to these main contents, several appendices are provided to show experimental details, such as hyper-parameter tuning for EMER-CL and the comparison approaches involved in the comparative studies in Section~\ref{sec:result}, additional insights and results for the detailed analysis in Section $5$, and the computational cost of EMER-CL.